henrymanley/networkEffects/README.md

 of students across treatment and control schools, a distance-based penalty is introduced to the OLS framework.

-Since, many studies, particularly in the space of developmental economics [(Banerjee, Chandrasekhar, Duflo, and Jackson)](https://economics.mit.edu/files/9070), [(Chandrasekhar and Lewis 2019)](http://stanford.edu/~arungc/CL.pdf), [(Hardy et. al)](https://arxiv.org/pdf/1904.00136.pdf) have been aimed at addressing this network dilemma in a more methodological fashion.
+Since, many studies, particularly in the space of microfinance and developmental economics [(Banerjee, Chandrasekhar, Duflo, and Jackson)](https://economics.mit.edu/files/9070), [(Chandrasekhar and Lewis 2019)](http://stanford.edu/~arungc/CL.pdf), [(Hardy et. al)](https://arxiv.org/pdf/1904.00136.pdf) have been aimed at addressing this network dilemma in a more methodological fashion.

 What has yet to be developed, though, is a more general econometric framework that tackles this question.
 It seems that there is great promise in exploiting tools from probability and graph theory, especially in developing Monte Carlo simulations, to model the adverse effects of imperfect random-sampling and the subsequent violation of SUTVA.
-Similarly, there is room to explore and apply graph traversal algorithms to the challenge of recovering an unknown network to bolster a conservative estimate of the effect of a graph's connectedness on the treatment coefficient.
+Similarly, there is room to explore and apply [graph traversal algorithms](https://www.cs.cornell.edu/courses/cs2110/2019sp/L18-GraphTraversal/L18-GraphTraversal.pdf) to the challenge of recovering an unknown network to bolster a conservative estimate of the effect of a graph's connectedness on the treatment coefficient.